 Above is the 10Amp MPPT charger with built in LCD display.
 The black LCD on the right is the optional "external/remote LCD" display.
 You can buy the charger upgrade with or without the remote LCD which shows the same information as the charger's built in display, but with more information on the screen at one time.
 It also means you can install the charger in a cupboard and flush mount the remote LCD in the side of a cupboard/wall/surface (the LCD is shown in it's surface mounting box, but it can be removed and mounted almost flush).
 It links to the charger with one slim network cable.

 Above is the Victron 75/15 MPPT charger.
 What is different about this charger is that there is no LCD display at all.
-You can access charging information and configure the charger via your smartphone with the supplied app (iOS & Android).
-The charger is highly configurable via the app - right down to how the charging cycle work!
+You can access charging information and configure the charger via your smartphone with the supplied app (iOS & Android) using bluetooth.
+The charger is highly configurable via the app - right down to how the charging cycle works!
+Note that we now sell the SmartSolar version which has Bluetooth integrated , rather than the separate dongle as shown above.

 This charger is a good solution if you want to hide your charger and don't want to cut big holes for an LCD display/control panel.
 The disadvantage is you can't see your battery voltage or charging status at a glance.
 You have to open the app on your phone or tablet.